mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-04-21-drawing-faces.md

 Depending on how accurate of a painter you are, your glazes may have bled outside of the face and into the background.
 To clean up these rough edges, use the pencil tool mixed with a color that matches the background.
 Then use it to cover up blotches or stray marks by drawing over them.
 Variations to the color may be necessary if your background is more complex than a single tone.

-{% figure caption:"Depending on the complexity of the background you may need to adjust the pencil's color as you cleanup the face's edge." class:"half" %}
+{% figure caption:"Depending on the complexity of the background you may need to adjust the pencil's color as you cleanup the face's edge." class:"gallery-2-col" %}
 [![pencil edge cleanup](/assets/images/paper-53-faceless-clean-edge.jpg)](/assets/images/paper-53-faceless-clean-edge-lg.jpg)
 [![finished face with edges refined](/assets/images/paper-53-faceless-finished.jpg)](/assets/images/paper-53-faceless-finished-lg.jpg)
 {% endfigure %}